Comparison of Church Live Streaming Solutions

 Storage / Bandwidth

-The Starter plan is $19/month, and the Premium plan is $125/month.
-As mentioned above, DaCast also offers “event pricing” in case you just stream occasionally.
+The Starter plan is $39/month, and the premium Scale plan is $188/month.
+As mentioned above, Dacast also offers “event pricing” in case you just stream occasionally for just $63/month.
 More pricing details can be found here.

 IBM Cloud Video